Gadgil formula: Gadgil-Mukherjee Formula

 By comparing the new revised Gadgil formula with the old Gadgil formula as a whole, only 85% of the total central assistance has been distributed on the basis of four well defined criteria, whereas, in the old Gadgil formula these criteria were given 90% weightage.

 The Gadgil Formula in 2000

 At the advent of the 21st century the formula was reviewed and the component of ‘performance’ by the respective states was adopted.
 The allocation accruing to the states under this head was 7.5 percent.
 Within this, 2.5 percent of the allocation was based on tax efforts of the states, 2 percent for fiscal management at state level and 1 percent for undertaking population control measures.
 Special attention was also paid to the sluggish improvements in female literacy and 1 percent allocation was set aside taking female literacy into account.
 Timely completion of externally funded projects and land reforms undertaken accounted for the remainder of the 7.5 percent figure.

 The Gadgil Formula-based grants after NITI Ayog 2015

 As the Planning Commission has been dismantled, the Gadgil formula based grants have also been discontinued.
-This has been compensated by increasing devolution from the divisible pool.